Fiware-Community/kubernetes-in-FiwareLab/docs/source/feature_support.rst

 **Security Improvements:** Secret and configuration management manuals wills be provided to the user to store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
 User can deploy and update secrets and application configuration without rebuildinghis container images, and without exposing secrets in your stack configuration.

-**Network configurations options:** Fiware Lab user will be provided with the option to configure network used in kubernetes through CLI
+**Network configurations options:** Fiware Lab user will be provided with the option to configure network used in kubernetes through CLI.